-To find out if a contestant is an “FBOY,” the women put the men through what they believe to be “gentleman” tests on their dates.
-They women monitor how the men act around the other guys in the competition, see if they can rub sunscreen on their backs without groping them, and ask them questions about former relationships and why they choose to be here.
+To find out if a contestant is an “FBOY,” the women put the men through “gentleman” tests on their dates.
+They monitor how the men act around the other guys in the competition, see if they can rub sunscreen on their backs without groping them, and ask them questions about former relationships and why they choose to be here.
 “To find love” is said roughly 99.99% of the time.

-Worse than having almost no emotional connection to hoping that the women find love, the difficulty of weeding out the “FBOY’s” is also evidently high starting with the first episode.
+Worse than having almost no emotional connection to hoping that the women find love, the difficulty of weeding out the FBOY’s is also evidently high starting with the first episode.

 The problem is that “FBOY” is hard to define in this environment.
 In the first episode, CJ deletes a boy because he talks about how beautiful their kids would look together.
-Another guy is questioned because he has two phones, until Nakia says that she has two phones as well.
+Another guy is questioned because he has two phones until Nakia says that she has two phones as well.
 Jarred, who enters the show as a self-proclaimed “alpha male,” turns out to be a “Nice Guy.”

 Between the three women, there seems to be no consensus as to what makes an “FBOY.”
-There’s also a weird idea that the “Nice Boys,” who are there for the right reasons, are infallible husbands-to-be.
-On night one, one of the “Nice Guys” is very creepy to Nakia, and a lot of them just get sent home for not aggressively pursuing them as much as the “FBOYS.”
+There’s also a weird idea that the “Nice Guys,” who are there for the right reasons, are infallible husbands-to-be.
+On night one, one of the Nice Guys is very creepy to Nakia, and a lot of them just get sent home for not aggressively pursuing them as much as the FBOY’s.

-“‘FBOY,’ ‘Nice Guy,'” Jared questions in the second half of the season, “semantics.”
+“FBOY, Nice Guy?” contestant Jared questions in the second half of the season, “semantics.”

 How the Game Was Played

-The show also crumbles from an odd amount of Season 1 disorganization.
-There’s a weird elimination round in episode three where Sarah wants to eliminate Chris because he hasn’t given her any attention, but it’s because he’s been putting all his effort into wooing CJ.
+The show also crumbles from an odd amount of disorganization.
+There’s a weird elimination round in episode three when Sarah wants to eliminate Chris because he hasn’t given her any attention.
+Chris’ reasoning is that he’s been putting all his effort into wooing CJ.
 CJ stops Sarah from eliminating Chris and eliminates someone else to save him.
-It was insanely weird and made me question if they women even talked to each other before the elimination ceremony.
-Either way, they end up eliminating three “Nice Guys” that night.
+It was insanely weird and made me question if the women even talked to each other before the elimination ceremony.
+Either way, they end up eliminating three Nice Guys that night.

-The f**k ups continue, however, when the show forces them to eliminate men that they were planning on keeping around another week in episode four.
-After that, half-way through the season, all the men reveal whether they’re an “FBOY” or a “Nice Guy,” something that should have remained on lock until the end of the series.
+The f**k-ups continue, however, when the show forces them to eliminate men that they were planning on keeping around another week in episode four.
+All the men then revealed whether they were an FBOY or a Nice Guy halfway through the season–something that should have remained on lock until the end of the series.

-The Takeaway from FBOY Island:
+The Takeaway from FBOY Island

 What do you think?
 Drop your thoughts in the comments below.